kumina/promacct/README.md

 # Building promacct

 Right now promacct is still simple enough that it can easily be built by hand.
 Be sure to take a look at `build.sh` to see how.
+The script `build_static.sh` builds a statically linked executable for Linux-based systems.

 Promacct has very few dependencies.
-It's written in C++, making use of certain C++11 features.
+It's written in C++, making use of certain C++14 features.
 It makes use of libpcap.

 # Using promacct